 I am an academic committed to equalizing political power and influence in Europe and beyond by mobilizing citizen experts and connecting to civil society.
 I have been involved in dozens of pan-European campaigns aimed at systemic change.
 Today I run The Good Lobby (TGL), the first organisation devoted to popularizing & democratizing the various channels of participatory democracy in Europe.
 During the years I have built a team of passionate volunteers that support the TGL’s mission.
 We connect experts and ordinary citizens with NGOs that need their pro bono advice to pursue their public interest missions.
 Hence, TGL was born to organise, train and facilitate connections among civic actors committed for the public good.

 Main beneficiaries are citizens - be they professionals, academics, students, job-seekers or just concerned citizens - willing to gain a greater voice by working alone or in tandem with local NGOs.
-Also NGOs that engage in advocacy & other participatory mechanisms at local and EU level are going to benefit from the EU Advocacy School.
+Also NGOs that engage in advocacy & other participatory mechanisms at local and EU level are going to benefit from the European Civics Academy.
 More in general, by paving the way for more citizens’ engagement and empowerment, public institutions and policy makers will benefit a lot from increased pluralism of the points of view represented and from higher awareness of the policy process itself.